enayatmoallemi/Moallemi_et_al_SDG_SSP_Assessment/README.md

 * Fig: Any figures generated are stored in this folder.

-See the `README.md` files in each directory for a full description.
+See the `README.md` files in each folder for a full description.

 ## Using the code
 You can download a copy of all the files in this repository by cloning the